Hero background

-Experience the longest ski season in Japan at Kagura, with excellent spring skiing and reliable snow conditions throughout the season.
+Discover the longest ski season in Japan at Kagura, featuring excellent snow conditions and diverse terrain from November to May.

 9.0